GharabidiDeepak1996/MVVM-Demo/README.md

 MVVM stands for Model, View, ViewModel.

 Model:

-Same as in MVC/MVP pattern.
+1.Same as in MVC/MVP pattern.

 View:
 1. Same as in MVC/MVP pattern.